Ritu Maheshwari

-Ritu Maheshwari is an Indian Administrative Service officer serving as the Secretary of Medical Education, Health and Family Welfare for the Government of Uttar Pradesh since August 2025.
+Ritu Maheshwari is an Indian Administrative Service officer serving as the Secretary of secretary medical health and family welfare for the Government of Uttar Pradesh since August 2025.
 She previously served as the Divisional Commissioner of Agra, Uttar Pradesh and as the chief executive officer of the New Okhla Industrial Development Authority She has also been the managing director of Noida Metro Rail Corporation.

 Early life

 Ritu Maheshwari was born on 14 July 1978 in Punjab, India, to a Hindu family of C.D.
 Singla and Saroj Singla.
 She married Mayur Maheshwari, an IAS officer of the Uttar Pradesh cadre.

 Education

 Ritu Maheshwari is from Punjab and completed her primary education at DAV Public School, Amritsar.
 She attended Punjab Engineering College and earned a Bachelor of Engineering in Electrical Engineering.
 Later, she joined pursued a Master of Business Administration in Executive Development from Amity University, Noida.
 Ritu comes from a family with a business background and is the first member of her family to join the civil services.